DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>Her hand trembles above the card for a silent moment—and then deft, ancient fingers reveal its opposite side.</p>
 <p>In the darkness, the fifth and final illustration is only barely visible through the smoke and unnatural murk.
 Upon the card's surface dwells a depiction of a crowned, grinning emperor clad in royal finery and reaching for a goblet of wine—though his limbs are wooden puppet’s limbs, lashed to corded strings that disappear into the darkness overhead.</p>
 <p>Madam Eva slowly exhales.
 "The Marionette."
 (See <span class="citation">Strahd’s Location in the Castle, p.
 17</span>, for this card’s foretelling.)</p>
-<p>As the last syllable passes her lips, the old woman freezes—and then rocks back in her chair, her eyes rolling until their whites gleam like pearls in the darkness—and then she snaps back, the candlelight burning down to its ordinary crimson glow.</p>
+<p>As the last syllable passes her lips, the old woman freezes—and then rocks backwards, her eyes rolling until their whites gleam like pearls in the darkness—and then she snaps back, the candlelight burning down to its ordinary crimson glow.</p>
 <p>The sound of the natural world returns—the whispering of the wind through the trees, the distant hooting of an owl, and the faraway lapping of the Ivlis River against its banks.
 Silver moonlight once again pierces the cemetery's edge, and you feel yourselves breathe for the first time since the reading began.</p>
 <p>Madam Eva says nothing.
 She only regards you silently with dark, heavy eyes.</p></div>